ranger-marsh/Restorative-Justice-App/README.txt

 This application makes a marked improvement on a process that deeply affects individuals.
+Video demo: https://youtu.be/3aCNmxCzXTM

 I was tasked with referring individuals to a restorative justice community court.
 This court allows people to repair the harm of their crimes without getting criminal record. to learn more about restorative justice visit https://goo.gl/Vcv9Hj.